 If you cannot pick up your ballot, you have the right to designate someone to pick it up for you.
 Only that person designated on your application may pick up and deliver your ballot.

 If you are permanently ill or disabled, you have the right to receive an Absentee Ballot for each subsequent election without further application.
 Simply file an application with your county board of elections indicating permanent illness or physical disability.

 You will then automatically receive an absentee ballot for every election until your registration is canceled.

-- Once you receive the ballot, mark the ballot according to your choices for each office following the instructions on the ballot
+- Once your receive the ballot, mark the ballot according to your choices for each office following the instructions on the ballot

 - All absentee ballots include a pre-paid Return Envelope.
-Place the Security Envelope in the Return Envelope (This envelope will have the return address of your county Board of Elections on the outside and should have a logo that reads, “Official Election Mail”.)The Return Envelope does not require any additional postage.
+Place the Security Envelope in the Return Envelope.
+(This envelope will have the return address of your county Board of Elections on the outside and should have a logo that reads, “Official Election Mail”.)The Return Envelope does not require any additional postage.

 You may return the ballot in any of the following ways:

-- Bringing it to the County Board of Elections Office no later than June 22nd by 9pm
+- Bringing it to your County Board of Elections Office no later than June 27th by 9pm.

-- Bringing it to a poll site on June 22nd by 9pm
+- Bringing it to a poll site in your county on June 27th by 9pm.

 For the November General Election:

-- Bringing it to the County Board of Elections Office no later than November 2nd by 9pm
+- Bringing it to your County Board of Elections Office no later than November 7th by 9pm.

-- Bringing it to an early voting poll site between October 23rd and October 31st
+- Bringing it to an early voting poll site in your county between October 28th and November 5th.

-- Bringing it to a poll site on November 2nd by 9pm
+- Bringing it to a poll site in your county on November 7th by 9pm.